Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Life Sciences

 Dr Kirsten Harvey received her medical degree in 1997 and was awarded her PhD in 2000 from the University of Hamburg, Germany.
 During her postdoctoral training from 1999-2005 at the School of Pharmacy in London she studied glycine receptors containing the alpha3 subunit, and glycine receptors and Parkinson's disease.
-In February 2005, Dr Kirsten Harvey started her independent research career as a Lecturer and currently holds a position as Reader in Molecular Neuroscience and Cell Biology at the UCL School of Pharmacy.
+In February 2005, Dr Kirsten Harvey started her independent research career as a Lecturer and currently holds a position as Professor of Molecular Neuroscience and Cell Biology at the UCL School of Pharmacy.
 The focus of her research is on neurodegenerative diseases, Wnt signalling and inhibitory receptor clustering.

 My research has focused on two main aspects of neurobiology, the pathogenesis of Parkinson’s disease and trapping and accumulation of inhibitory receptors at synapses.
 In my laboratory, we employ cell biological, biochemistry and proteomic techniques in an effort to: i) discover how pathogenic mutations in PARK genes lead to neuronal death, ii) uncover new leads for genetic analysis and iii) identify new therapeutic targets for disease modifying treatment.
 My current research focus is on the physiological and pathological role of the Parkinson’s disease protein LRRK2 in Wnt signalling and cytoskeletal function.
 In addition, I continue to research the role of proteins important for receptor clustering such as gephyrin and collybistin in inhibitory receptor clustering and intellectual disability.